-Betz makes sure to communicate with the company’s different business units and keeps them informed when planning to place electric vehicles with their group.
+Betz makes sure to communicate with the company’s different business units and keeps them informed when planning projects related to truck fleet electrication or plans to place electric vehicles with their group.

 “We intentionally went about building a very specific, repeatable process.
 At DTE, we are fortunate in that we not only have the resources in terms of a good fleet department and funding, but we have an entire Change Management Department, so we have a lot of support for all the process improvements and adjustments we need to make,” he said.

 Part of the truck fleet electrification process involves looking at the individuals that are going to be driving an EV, and considering a few key points.
 How is it going to impact how they do their job?
 What are they going to be concerned about?
 How do you minimize the negative impact of change?

 The adoption of electric vehicles will bring with it new necessary training for your drivers and maintenance team.DOWNLOAD FREE WHITEPAPER

 DTE has a system in place to get feedback from mechanics as they work on the vehicles, and drivers answer quarterly surveys.

 For example, in spring, the company will send a survey and ask questions that pertain to the winter driving season such as, “Did you notice any loss of battery life?”; “Did the range decrease drastically because of cold weather?”; and “Did you have enough range to get your job done every day?”

 Providing for Fleet Drivers